 d.
 Generally, all of Section 18 appears to have been written years ago when CDP was established.
 We also appear to be nearing the Phase TWO CDP.
 It seems to me that Sections 18.4 - 18.6 in particular should be revised to speak in present terms.
 In that regard, I’d also like an explanation as to why revenues and expenses are split 75%/25% between Contractor and Clover Flat, however, Clover Flat pays no Phase Two costs.
 See in particular, 18.2(b).
 I realize this was likely a previously negotiated term, but can you give me some background on why this exception was made?
 Unless I am missing something, the relocation from the temporary to a permanent space for CDP frees up landfill space which I think would benefit Clover Flats.

+Section 18 will be re-written in present tense.
+The 75%/25% split was based on the percentage volumes of waste entering the facility, i.e. most of the waste was from UVDS customers, while a smaller percentage was self-haul.
+Thus UVDS rate payers payed for the larger percentage of the costs.
+For Phase 2, UVA is paying for $300,000 of the roughly $2M costs, while CFL is picking up the rest.
+It is correct that moving the Phase 1 CDP is beneficial in that it frees up landfill space.
+It was placed in that location originally because the final location would not be available for many years.
+Thus this move was factored into the costing for the facility.

 3. Diversion.
 Help me understand which party is ultimately responsible for complying with diversion requirements.
 If it is the Agency, we appear to have no direct contract with UVR and thus very little control over whether diversion requirements can be met, and no remedy if they are not.
 Related to that issue, I do see that in 17.7(b-c) you are apparently authorized to make some decisions with respect to diversion.
 I’d suggest that you provide a recommendation to the Agency which then acts to formally approve or disapprove.
 Revenue from sale of diverted material is included in setting rates.
 How does that happen if UVR is the one selling the stuff and collecting the revenue?

+Diversion requirements per AB 939 are the responsibility of the Agency.
+We do so by setting the requirements in the contract for what needs to be diverted.
+For instance, food waste is diverted from the landfill because the contract provides funds and requires UVDS to develop a program to do so.
+If UVDS fails to implement those programs, they are in violation of their contract.
+UVAs responsibilities largely stop once the material is transferred to a legitimate third party recycler, such as UVR or dozens of other outside vendors.
+For instance, if wood chips are diverted from the landfill and sold to a waste to energy plant in good faith that subsequently decides not to use them, that is not a UVA issue.

+Specific to UVR and the rates, at the beginning of the rate set process UVR provides a fixed cost for their services based on the known market (revenue) and their expenses.
+During the year if market prices change dramatically UVR benefits or loses based on that, and UVA is not effected.
+Of course, the next year in setting rates UVR’s fixed cost will change, and in that way the recycling market’s cost ultimately impact the rates.